+I'm a huge fan of Four Color Love Story by The Metasciences.
+Are there more songs like this?
 The songs don't need to be about comic books, or even acoustic, really.
 I'd just love to find more obscure little love songs that are a little unusual.
 Recommendations for both specific songs and places to find songs like this would be appreciated.

 For the last few years I've been following the excellent reviews and accolades heaped upon the Monteverdi Choir's recordings of the Bach Cantatas with John Eliot Gardiner on the Soli Deo Gloria label.
 Daunted by the whole enterprise, I have not yet purchased any of them.
 Does anyone familiar with at least some of the recordings in this series have any idea where to dive in?
 I'm not necessarily interested in the most famous or most-recorded cantatas, but rather the most beautiful, the most artful, the most moving.
 I'm tempted to just buy the (near-$300) box set, but I'm afraid with my busy schedule I will never listen to them all.
 Currently, the only Bach cantata recordings I have are Lorraine Hunt Lieberson's and one from Nancy Argenta which starts off with Ich Bin Vergnugt Mit Meinen Glucke.

 Most of the music I listen to is by men, and about men.
 The songs I have from female singers are either somewhat depressing or about love.
 I would love to get recommendations for uplifting songs by strong women that are not about love.

 I have recently discovered Attaboy by Yo-Yo Ma and some other peeps.
 It's beautiful and I love it.
 Please recommend more music like it. [more inside]

 I've been enjoying the hell out of Van Morrison's recordings with Them, and Janis Joplin's with Big Brother.
 I've realized they have something in common: a singer with impeccable rhythm, phrasing and timing -- better than nearly anyone in rock music, and up there with the greats of soul, jazz and gospel -- backed by a much sloppier, garage-ier bunch of instrumentalists.
 To a lesser extent, The Who and the White Stripes have the same thing going on: I'd say their respective frontmen had "good enough" rhythm rather than anything brilliant, but they were definitely the ones holding the whole band together from the top, while the rhythm section flopped and flailed around underneath.
 So: where else does that combination show up?
 (Doesn't necessarily have to be in rock, either, though the examples I've got all are.
 If you've got some long-lost recording of Nas, Nina Simone or Elvis Presley backed by the Shaggs, now's your chance to bring it out.) [more inside]